Protecting Your Comfort In All Kinds of Weather

 How Does It Work?

 Unlike other systems, a heat pump works by moving heat rather than generating it.
 During the hotter months, it helps keep you cool by removing heat from the inside air and moving it outside.
-During the winter months, the heat pump does the exact opposite, pulling heat energy from outside of your home to warm up the inside.
-While there may not be a noticeable difference in energy use in cooling mode, whether you use a heat pump or gas furnace, heat pumps are much more energy-efficient than a gas furnace in colder weather.
+During the winter months, the pump does the exact opposite, pulling heat energy from outside of your home to warm up the inside.
+While there may not be a noticeable difference in energy use in cooling mode, whether you use a pump or gas furnace, heat pumps are much more energy-efficient than a gas furnace in colder weather.

 Heat Pump Maintenance